 Whether it's a simple hold down jig or a production run of vacuum template projects, you're going to get a kick out of using the power of vacuum to hold projects in place!

 Foot Pedal Parts List

 (A complete kit is available at VeneerSupplies.com)

 - All metal-to-metal connections will require thread-sealing tape.
 Wrap the tape clockwise around the fittings.
-Do not apply thread sealing tape to the fittings that will be attached to the vacuum filter.
+Do not apply thread sealing tape to the brass fittings that will be attached to the vacuum filter.

 - Remove the plastic plugs from the three ports on the foot valve.